kraxli/astronvim_lua_user/docs/notes.md

 # Vim / Neovim

 You can use the following name to view Buftype settings, when Buftype=nofile, cannot save the file, only when buftype= empty, can save

+# Appearance

+- change to the "telescope floating dialog window" --> this is controlled by the colorscheme!!